 I thought I would share this story I read from Nancy Hassel and her experiences with blind dogs.
-See it started several years ago when she was at her Vet with her three legged dog and noticed sitting next to her was a one-eyed Beagle who other eye was noticeably cloudy.
+See it started several years ago when she was at her Vet with her three-legged dog and noticed sitting next to her was a one-eyed Beagle who another eye was noticeably cloudy.
 She struck up a conversation with the dog’s owner.
 She said that when the Beagle was young, she had a ruptured eye.
 And when she adopted her, she had to have it removed.
 The owner continued on saying that you would never know her dog was blind.
 She was just as perky as the day she adopted her four years prior.

 Nancy continued asking questions.
-Questions like, was the blind dog able to get around okay.
+Questions like was the blind dog able to get around okay.
 Or if there were any other issues.
 The Beagle’s owner said that her dog had learned the layout of their home and yard very well.
 So she was able to get around with no issues.
 The owner continued to say how resilient dogs can be.
-Of course Nancy knew that too with her three legged dog sitting right next to her.
+Of course, Nancy knew that too with her three-legged dog sitting right next to her.

 Another time, Nancy met another blind dog.
 This time it was Tye and beautiful adult black dog.
 When Nancy started talking to Tye’s owner about his blindness, the owner really opened up and shared the wonders of having a blind dog.